 As of August 2015 he is a post-doctoral researcher (Forschungskredit), in association with Prof. Dr. Jörg Frey.
 His research examines the response motif in narratives of the miraculous, across a wide spectrum of literature, as a key factor in determining whether Jewish or non-Jewish literature constitutes the best tradition-historical context for the story-telling patterns in the Gospels.

 Responses in the Miracle Stories of the Gospels: Between Artistry and Inherited Tradition, Wissenschaftliche Untersuchungen zum Neuen Testament 2.
 Reihe.
-Tübingen: Mohr Siebeck, forthcoming in 2017.
+Tübingen: Mohr Siebeck, 2017.
 (742 pages + front matter, bibliography and indices)

 Living Christian Aramaic: Part 1.
-With Randall Buth and Niek Arentsen.
-Jerusalem: Biblical Language Center, forthcoming in 2017. (approx. 200 pages + front matter)
+With Niek Arentsen and Randall Buth.
+Jerusalem: Biblical Language Center, 2017.
+(206 pages + front matter and indices)

 Essays in Books

 “Amazement, Fear and Being Troubled in Responses in Gospel Miracle Stories: Establishing the Semantic Contours of the Terms and Their Interrelations.”
-In From Ancient Manuscripts to Modern Dictionaries: Select Studies in Aramaic, Hebrew, and Greek, eds.
-Tarsee Li, Keith Dyer and Michael P. Theophilos.
-Perspectives on Linguistics and Ancient Languages.
-Piscataway, New Jersey: Gorgias, forthcoming in 2017.
+Pages 379–411 in From Ancient Manuscripts to Modern Dictionaries: Select Studies in Aramaic, Hebrew, and Greek, eds.
+Tarsee Li and Keith Dyer.
+Perspectives on Linguistics and Ancient Languages, 9.
+Piscataway, New Jersey: Gorgias, 2017.